greenshot/greenshot/_faqs/2013-04-16-what-is-the-best-way-to-control-greenshots-configuration-at-install-time.markdown

 This documentation will help you if want to have more control over Greenshots configuration, for instance to pre-set a language or specifiy settings for your companies JIRA/Confluence server.

 Except for the functionality that Greenshot is started when Windows starts, all it's settings are stored in [.ini files](https://en.wikipedia.org/wiki/INI_file).
-Every added plug-in will has it's own section in the configuration, making sure that developers of plug-in don't need to concern themselves with how the configuration is written.
+Every added plug-in will have its own section in the configuration, making sure that plug-in developers don't need to concern themselves with how the configuration is written.

 Greenshot has an intelligent configuration system, and it is readable and even changeable by humans!
 To support manual editing the greenshot.ini automatically adds comments to every setting when this is written by Greenshot.